 Pour the 1 tablespoon of fresh lemon juice into a 1/4 measuring cup and then fill it the rest of the way with strained lemon balm/ginger tea.
 (If you’re allergic or can’t use lemon juice, just omit it and use more tea in its place.)

 Combine the tea & lemon juice combination with 1/4 cup of raw honey and stir well.
 Don’t heat the honey or it will lose some of its beneficial properties, so just keep stirring until it all combines.

 Cap, label and store the finished honey in your refrigerator for around 2 to 3 weeks.
 Stir before each use.

 Take by the spoonful, as needed, for relief of minor symptoms of cold or flu.
 If you have chronic medical problems, are pregnant or nursing, have worsening symptoms or you feel concerned about your illness, check with your doctor or health care provider for their professional and personalized advice.

 If you enjoyed this recipe for an easy herbal syrup for cold & flu season, let’s keep in touch!
-Subscribe to my newsletter HERE to get my latest herbal projects, recipes & soap making ideas sent straight to your inbox once (sometimes twice) each month.
+Subscribe to my newsletter HERE to get my latest herbal projects, recipes & soap making ideas sent straight to your inbox once or twice a month.
 No spam ever, unsubscribe at any time.

 You may also like: